roleoroleo/yi-hack-MStar/README.md

     - status led
     - ir led
     - rotate
+  - Display of motion detect events and videos through a web page.
   - The possibility to disable all the cloud features.

 ## Supported cameras